 You can build your child’s interoceptive intelligence with these 5 steps: helping them notice, naming sensations, linking emotion to sensation, understand what happens when we ignore the sensation, and managing the situation. (“You’re wiggling your bottom.
 That tells me you need to pee.
 You’re also seeming really anxious – that happens to me when I need to pee.
 I’m worried that if you don’t go to the potty soon you could wet your pants.
 Why don’t you take a break and go to the bathroom?”)

 Responding to your baby’s cues that they are full or hungry, helping them to burp when they are gassy, changing their diaper when it is wet or dirty, and noticing and talking about these sensations help them learn to listen to and respect their body’s cues.
 As your child gets older, we continue to talk about these things as this knowledge helps your child be more independent and helps them stay healthy.
-(Learn more about interoception.)
+(Read my full article on interoception.
+Then learn more about interoception.)

 Sensory Cup